charmoniumQ/thesis/prelim_text/README.md

 ### Empirical characterization of reproducibility

-This group of related work seeks to characterize the degree of reproducibility or a proxy for reproducibility in a sample of CSEs empirically.
+This group of related work seeks to characterize the degree of reproducibility or a proxy for reproducibility in a sample of CSEs empirically ([@tbl:empirical]).
 A proxy variable could be "whether the source is available", since this is a necessary but not sufficient condition for reproducibility.

 | Publication                                   | N                | Subjects           | Population                     | Repro measurement assessed or proxy variable | Level        |